“OK Class, get into groups of 4.”

 absolutely no reason why teachers should not earn lots and lots of money.
 The key to earning lots of money as a teacher

 of English as a Second Language in Mexico is specialization.
-There are many different areas that require teachers to
+There are many different areas requiring that teachers

 For example, take pronunciation and accent training.
 The amount of money you can earn by knowing how to improve your